paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 Due to the environments and technologies considered, it is not recommended to directly use the handbook for other types of space products, such as launchers or ground segments, even though parts of the methodology can still be applicable.
 Also, it should be noted that the focus is on systems that are non-repairable, possibly requiring additional considerations for repairable systems.

 Finally, it should be noted that the handbook generally assumes a level of quality assurance as usual for spacecrafts manufactured by major satellite prime contractors.
 The methodology and methods can of course be used also in other applications such as microsats or for “New Space” applications.
-However, the models, background data and underlying assumptions may not be fully applicable, especially when dealing with process and quality related contributions to unreliability, e.g. for reliability prediction of EEE components and assemblies **Chapter 9** or when modelling systematic failures based on IOR (**Chapter 12**).
+However, the models, background data and underlying assumptions may not be fully applicable, especially when dealing with process and quality related contributions to unreliability, e.g. for reliability prediction of EEE components and assemblies {numref}`sec_eee_handbook` or when modelling systematic failures based on IOR ({numref}`sec_sys_handbook`).

 (methodo_4_2_2)=
 ### Levels of assembly from part to system